ebi-gene-expression-group/tertiary_workflows_docs/docs/writing_planemo_galaxy_wrapper.rst

         --help_from_command 'scater-read-10x-results.R -h'

 To understand in depth the optional flags are discussed in depth in https://planemo.readthedocs.io/en/latest/writing_appliance.html.
-But the two most basic ones are `--id` and `--name` which indicates short identifier used by galaxy and short description of the tool respectively.
-Executing this planemo command will generate scater-read-10x-results.xml, macros.xml and folder test-data and copy of tests data within that folder.
+But the two most basic ones are :code:`--id` and :code:`--name` which indicates short identifier used by galaxy and short description of the tool respectively.
+Executing this planemo command will generate :code:`scater-read-10x-results.xml`, :code:`macros.xml` and folder :code:`test-data` and copy of tests data within that folder.

 .. code-block:: xml